ManonLef/shopping-cart/notes/notes.md

 ## 2023-10-14 evening update
 - after thinking about this throughout the day I dove into some more research and conversation about this because my research seemed to conclude I wasn't stuck without reason and this should usually be handled using `context` or a tool like `redux`.
 I considered diving into `context` and that was confirmed [in this react-router discussion](https://github.com/remix-run/react-router/discussions/10440) I got linked to by my peers.
 So that's what I'll do first.
 Then when it's time for the rewrite, I need to take a deep breath and NOT forget about implementing tests first...
 I somehow entirely forgot to approach this project TDD.

+## 2023-10-15
+- read up about `context`which I could implement or I could go with router not having its own component.
+I will try to implement `context` since that seems to be what you'd use (or alternative outside tools) when working with more complex projects.
+- data to have available:
+  - products
+  - shopping cart
+  - method to update shopping cart

 ## Ideas for future
 - store API data fetch in localStorage and only useEffect (if possible) based on data available in LS